jtanderson/kayako-equipment-tracker/README.md

 Installation
 ------------

-This is still in an "Alpha" state, as all planned features have not been implemented.
-However, installation should be possible.
-Later, a more streamlined and portable installation script is planned.
+The software is now in beta.
+The installation procedure will be activated the first time you access the system.

 The recommended hosting setup is an Apache server.
 The following modules are used in my current setup: